Funding opportunity

 • you already hold a professorship

-• you are a current or former project lead on ESRC or other UKRI grants, except ESRC postdoctoral fellowships
+• you are a current or former project lead on ESRC or other UKRI research grants, except ESRC postdoctoral fellowships

 International applicants